VictorHachard/boby-is-you/README.md

 - Arrows is for moving
 - R is for restart
-- Esc Is to have the menu
+- Esc to have the menu
 - pageup, pagedown is increase, decrease volume
 - De-bug : P, M switch the level
 - De-bug : O reset the game mode